awsdocs/aws-lambda-developer-guide/doc_source/API_CreateEventSourceMapping.md

 Pattern: `(arn:aws:lambda:)?([a-z]{2}-[a-z]+-\d{1}:)?(\d{12}:)?(function:)?([a-zA-Z0-9-_]+)(:(\$LATEST|[a-zA-Z0-9-_]+))?`
 Required: Yes

- ** StartingPosition **
+ ** [StartingPosition](#API_CreateEventSourceMapping_RequestSyntax) **   <a name="SSS-CreateEventSourceMapping-request-StartingPosition"></a>
-The position in the stream where AWS Lambda should start reading\.
-Valid only for Kinesis streams\.
-For more information, see [ShardIteratorType](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetShardIterator.html#Kinesis-GetShardIterator-request-ShardIteratorType) in the *Amazon Kinesis API Reference*\.
+The position in the DynamoDB or Kinesis stream where AWS Lambda should start reading\.
+For more information, see [GetShardIterator](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetShardIterator.html#Kinesis-GetShardIterator-request-ShardIteratorType) in the *Amazon Kinesis API Reference Guide* or [GetShardIterator](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_streams_GetShardIterator.html) in the *Amazon DynamoDB API Reference Guide*\.
+The `AT_TIMESTAMP` value is supported only for [Kinesis streams](http://docs.aws.amazon.com/streams/latest/dev/amazon-kinesis-streams.html)\.
 Type: String
 Valid Values:` TRIM_HORIZON | LATEST | AT_TIMESTAMP`
 Required: Yes

- ** StartingPositionTimestamp **
+ ** [StartingPositionTimestamp](#API_CreateEventSourceMapping_RequestSyntax) **   <a name="SSS-CreateEventSourceMapping-request-StartingPositionTimestamp"></a>
 The timestamp of the data record from which to start reading\.
 Used with [shard iterator type](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetShardIterator.html#Kinesis-GetShardIterator-request-ShardIteratorType) AT\_TIMESTAMP\.
 If a record with this exact timestamp does not exist, the iterator returned is for the next \(later\) record\.
 If the timestamp is older than the current trim horizon, the iterator returned is for the oldest untrimmed data record \(TRIM\_HORIZON\)\.
-Valid only for Kinesis streams\.
+Valid only for [Kinesis streams](http://docs.aws.amazon.com/streams/latest/dev/amazon-kinesis-streams.html)\.
 Type: Timestamp
 Required: No